md-yaseen/100DaysOfCode/Log.md

 ### Day 6: 27/09/2020, Sunday
 **Today's Progress**: Did a setup of Frontend mentor challenge to solve and ended up not doing it.

+### Day 7: 28/09/2020, Monday
+**Today's Progress**: Found out some repositories for hacktoberfest.
+Selected two issues for now.